 An introductory guide to HASH for developers

-What is HASH?
-HASH is a multi-tenant, networked database with a graphical user interface.
-It provides individual users, as well as groups of users, with their own semantic "web" of information, drawn from different sources and platforms, or created directly with HASH.
-With HASH, you can:
+HASH provides a graphical user interface atop hgres, along with a range of AI-powered entity and type extraction, workflow orchestration, and other capabilities.
+It provides individuals, as well as groups of users, with their own semantic "web" of information, drawn from different sources and platforms, or created directly with HASH.

 These are our developer docs.